kusti8/proton-native/docs/v2_changes.md

 V2 took a lot longer than I would have liked it to.
 There is still a lot more work to be done.
 PRs are always welcomed and I would love to advance this project as quickly as possible.

+If you don't want to contribute with code, you can also sponsor me by clicking on the sponsor button on the [GitHub page](https://github.com/kusti8/proton-native).
+However, there is no obligation on your part to sponsor.

 ## What's Next?